Bayesian modelling and quantification of Raman spectroscopy: Acknowledgements

 \section{Acknowledgements}

-We warmly thank Jianyin Peng, Adam Johansen, David Firth, Daniel Simpson, Hayleigh May, Ivan Ramos Sasselli, and Steve Asiala for insightful discussions.
-This work was funded by the UK EPSRC programme grant, ``{\it In Situ Nanoparticle Assemblies for Healthcare Diagnostics and Therapy}'' (ref: EP/L014165/1) and an Award for Postdoctoral Collaboration from the EPSRC Network on Computational Statistics \& Machine Learning (ref: EP/K009788/2).
+This work was funded by the UK EPSRC programme grant, ``{\em In Situ Nanoparticle Assemblies for Healthcare Diagnostics and Therapy}'' (ref: EP/L014165/1) and an Award for Postdoctoral Collaboration from the EPSRC Network on Computational Statistics \& Machine Learning (ref: EP/K009788/2).